bartonmike/google-news-scraper/README.md

                 program.

 Duplicate text with.....::: This note appears when the program finds a 75% or higher similarity match between the chosen article and another article that it found before.
 The program doesn't
-                            update the program before with this note.
+                            update the article before with this note.

 # RUNNING PROGRAM